appleraincoat/tp/docs/DeveloperGuide.md

    - We plan to reduce the restrictions of no symbols for future iterations

 7. **Allow symbols in `NAME` input**
    - Currently, `NAME` does not accept symbols, hence common substrings such as `s/o`, `d/o` or punctuation such as in "Tan Xin En, Betty" are not allowed in the name input.
    - We plan to allow the usage of symbols for future iterations by accepting symbols in names.

+8. **Allow multiple field inputs and relax duplicate `PREFIX` restrictions**
+   - Currently, we do not allow duplicate prefixes for fields except `TAG` to prevent duplicate fields being added.
+   - However, some clients may wish to store multiple fields, e.g., a seller may wish to sell multiple properties, and hence Realodex will be required to list multiple addresses.
+   - We plan to relax the duplicate prefixes restrictions for some fields and allow users to input multiple fields.

+9. **Allow symbols in `INCOME` input**
+  - Currently, `INCOME` only allows numbers
+  - This poses problems to users who wish to input commas in their input such as `100,000` which is common too
+  - We plan to allow users to input symbols in their income while keeping the restriction of value >= 0.

+10. **Maintain consistency for `COMMAND help`**
+    - Currently, we support `clear help`
+      - To maintain consistency, we will change this to `clearRealodex help`
+    - We plan to also support all commands except `help`.
+      E.g. `exit help` will no longer just exit Realodex but provide some help suggestion for `exit`, this can help reduce confusion over what `COMMAND` is supported.

 --------------------------------------------------------------------------------------------------------------------